There are no products in your shopping cart.

-Cognistat Active Form, Cognistat Five and Cognistat Five Active Form incorporate a 7-point index for estimating the risk of Mild Cognitive Impairment (MCI) and dementia.
+The Cognistat Assessment System (CAS-II), Cognistat Active Form, Cognistat Five and Cognistat Five Active Form incorporate a 7-point index for estimating the risk of Mild Cognitive Impairment (MCI) and dementia.
 The value reflects both the degree of cognitive impairment and the increasing likelihood or risk of MCI or a dementia syndrome.
 The first four MCI Index values from 0 to 3 address the probability of the presence of MCI.
 They range from no indication of cognitive impairment to strongly suggesting an MCI condition.
 As the degree of cognitive impairment increases, the index values address the probability of a possible dementia syndrome.
 Index values from 4 to 6 range from 4 which “raises the question of dementia” to 6 which “strongly suggests a dementia syndrome.”
-The MCI Index will be added to the Cognistat Assessment System in late 2013.

 MCI Index = 0: no indication of cognitive impairment

 MCI Index = 1: raises the question of MCI

 MCI Index = 4: raises the question of a dementia syndrome

 MCI Index = 5: suggests a dementia syndrome